Skip to Main Content

 SNIP: Source Normalized Impact per Paper (SNIP) measures contextual citation impact by weighting citations based on the total number of citations in a subject field.
 The impact of a single citation is given higher value in subject areas where citations are less likely, and vice versa.

-Metrics that use alternative modes of measuring the visibility of a research output such as mentions on social media, news articles, policies and patents.
-Altmetrics gives a broader insight into how your research is being viewed and used beyond traditional citation metrics.
-This makes it useful for measuring new research outputs that are yet to receive citations in traditional scholarly publications.
-For further information on Altmetrics, refer to our libguide on Altmetric at Dundee: Who's talking about your research?
+Altmetrics use alternative modes of measuring the visibility of a research output such as mentions on social media, news articles, policies and patents.
+In doing so they provide broader insight into how your research is being viewed and used beyond traditional citation metrics.
+This makes it a useful resource for measuring new research outputs that are yet to receive citations in traditional scholarly publications.
+The University subscribes to Altmetric.
+For further information, refer to our libguide - Altmetric at Dundee: Who's talking about your research?

 What is PlumX?